dwdonline/lemp/README.md

 LEMP Install for Magento and WordPress

+This script is meant to be run on a fresh Ubuntu server with 14,15, or 16.

+It will:
+1. Update the server.
+2. Install with Pagespeed.
+3. Install Php5-fpm 7.
+4. Install Percona (MySQL) 5.7.
-This script will take a fresh Ubuntu 14/15/16 server update it, then install Nginx, Php5-fpm, Percona (MySQL), and Pagespeed, then set up the server configuration for Magento and/or WordPress.
+5. Configure the server configurations for Magento and/or WordPress.

-It will also install Magento and/or Wordpress (have to run the web installer after), setting up their files and MySQL databases.
+6. Install Magento and/or WordPress and create their databases (have to run the web installer after), setting up their files and MySQL databases.
+7. Install a Let's Encrypt SSL. https://letsencrypt.org/

+To use:
-To use, login to your server and run the following:
+Login to your server and run the following:

 cd to the directory you want to put the script in.
 I usually just go to root: